List of Linux Environment Variables and How to Set Them

 declare

-declare is another popular utility for listing and setting a shell variable.
-When used without any arguments, it prints a long list of shell and environment variables.
-We suggest using the less command to easily view the list.
+This popular utility is used for listing and setting a shell variable.
+It prints a long list of shell and environment variables when used without arguments.
+We suggest using the less command to view the list easily.

 How to Set Environment Variables in Linux?